jhuang43/NYC-Planning-Data-Challenge/README.md

 - Changed datetime columns of the `.csv` files into timestamps datatypes
 - Created/replaced tables in the database
 ## Task 6
-I was unable to complete this task within the time constraint.
+Was unable to complete this task within the time constraints.